jaeho-lee/jaeho-lee.github.io/index.md

 <img src="assets/profile.jpg">

 ## Jaeho Lee
-I am a postdoc at the [algorithmic intelligence laboratory](http://alinlab.kaist.ac.kr) at KAIST, working with [Jinwoo Shin](http://alinlab.kaist.ac.kr/shin.html).
+I am a postdoc at the [algorithmic intelligence laboratory](http://alinlab.kaist.ac.kr) at KAIST, working with [Jinwoo Shin](http://alinlab.kaist.ac.kr/shin.html) (mandatory military service:-- ending February 2022).

 Before joining here, I completed my Ph.D. under the guidance of [Maxim Raginsky](http://maxim.ece.illinois.edu), in the middle of the lovely cornfields of [Urbana-Champaign](https://illinois.edu).
 Even prior to this, I was an undergraduate student at KAIST, double-majoring the electrical engineering and the management science.

 My research focuses on analyzing the impact of operational constraints on the generalization/approximation capabilities of learning algorithms; the constraints may be about robustness, fairness, risk-sensitivity, or sparsity.
 As a research tool, I like to use the machineries from the statistical learning theory (all hail Vapnik!), high-dimensional statistics, and computational libraries for machine learning.